pacuna/dckerize/README.md

     $ dckerize up APP_NAME

-Where APP_NAME should be the same name of our application directory.
+Where APP_NAME should be the same name of your application directory.

 ### Generated Structure